aakshmn/ratmap/README.md

 ### Requirements
 - **Modern Web Browser:** RatMap runs best on modern browsers that comfortably handle up to 200MB of data.
-- **No Password Required:** Unlike v0.1, v0.2 has removed password protection for easier access.
+- **No Password Required:** Password protection has been removed for easier access.

 ### Video Walkthrough
 A walkthrough and demo of RatMap (v0.1) is available.
 Even though it is an older version, the functionality and principles still hold.
 There are chapters so that you can jump to topics of interest.

 - **Watch the demo video:** [RatMap Walkthrough (v0.1)](https://www.google.com/)

-### General Setup
+### Quick Start Guide
+1. **Open the App:** Go to [RatMap](https://aakshmn.github.io/ratmap/)
-- **Select Your Plates:**
+2. **Select Your Plates:**
-  - Use the checkboxes at the top of the interface to display your desired 96-well and/or 384-well plates.
+   - Use the checkboxes at the top to toggle which 96-well and/or 384-well plates to display
-- **Customize Metadata Layers:**
-  - Rename the default metadata layers using the dropdown menu and Rename button.
-- **Proceed with Data Entry:**
-  - Make well selections to assign experimental metadata values to specific wells.
-  - If your lab experiment requires it, utilize the quadrant mapping feature (common in 96-to-384 well stamping with liquid handlers) to map wells accordingly.
+3. **Add Metadata:**
+   - Select wells by clicking on them
+   - Enter values in the input field and click "Assign" (or press Enter)
-- **Export Data:**
+4. **Export Your Data:**
-  - When ready, export the CSVs with the "Export 🧀" button to aid in downstream data analysis and merge with your raw measurement files.
+   - Click the "Export CSV" button in the plate section to download your metadata

 ---

 ## Key Features
 - **Interactive Plate Mapping:**
-  - Click to toggle selection of individual wells.
+  - Click to toggle selection of individual wells
-  - Click and drag to select multiple wells in rectangular regions.
+  - Click and drag to select multiple wells in rectangular regions
-  - Toggle entire rows, columns, or complete plates.
+  - Toggle entire rows, columns, or complete plates with a single click
 - **Metadata Management:**
-  - Rename metadata layers to suit your experiment using the dropdown menu and Rename button.
+  - Rename metadata layers to suit your experiment using the dropdown menu and Rename button
   - **Value Assignment:**
     - **Basic Assignment:** Enter a single value to assign to one or multiple selected wells.
 When a single well is selected, the app auto-advances (by default in column-major order) to the next well.
     - **Bulk Assignment with Comma or Space-Separated Values:**